phac-nml/quasitools/docs/complexity.md

 A BAM file describing the alignments of reads to the same reference provided as input.
 These reads should be derived from a quasispecies mutant spectrum.
 This BAM file would likely be created using a read aligner which aligns FASTQ reads to a FASTA reference.

-### K-Mer SIZE
+### k-mer Size

 This input is only necessary when running the tool in BAM mode.

-The K-Mer size provides the sequence length for reads from a given starting position.
+The *k*-mer size defines the length of the *k*-mer sequence fragments.
+A sliding window of this *k*-mer size is used to scan across the reference genome.
+The sequences at each sliding window are used to calculate the quasispecies complexity.

 ## Options

 ### FILTER

-Flag Input
 ```
 -f [INTEGER]
 ```

 This option is only available when running the tool in BAM mode.

-Using this option allows for a user defined filter size between 0 and 100, haplotypes under the filter size will be removed from the positional list produced by running the command.
+This option allows for a user-defined filter size between 0 and 100.
+Haplotypes under the filter size will not be used when calculating the quasispecies complexity at a particular position in the genome.

 ### OUTPUT FILE

-Flag Input
 ```
 -o [USER-DEFINED-FILE-NAME.CSV]
 ```

 This option is availble when running the tool in both BAM and FASTA mode.

-Using this option allows users to define an output file in *CSV format* where the program output will be written.
+This option allows users to define an output file location, where the program output will be written in CSV format.

 ## Output